Fenchurchh/ml2/README.md

 ##Network setup
 Bind your services to different ip addresses and make them available at their respective domain on port 80.
-You can have the services running _locally_ or on a _dedicated_ remote machine.

-##Running couchdb on __127.0.x.1:80__
+##Running couchdb on __port 80__
+_If couch is running as a service, stop it.
+It is generally advised that you run couchdb from the command line on your development machine; this way debugging is much easier._
+As we want several serives listening on port 80, we need to bind each of them to a different ip, so that no two services try to bind to the same socket (ip:port combination).
+Depending on wheater you want

 You have two options:

 * __Using futon__
 Run the couch service from the command line.
-It tells you where your couch is listening for http connections.
-The default is `http://127.0.0.1:5984`, so adjust the following as needed.
+It tells you where your couch is listening for http connections (the default is <http://127.0.0.1:5984>, so adjust the following as needed).
-Open your couch's configuration at `http://127.0.0.1:5984/_utils/config.html` and from the section `httpd`, locate the option `port`.
+Open your couch's configuration at <http://127.0.0.1:5984/_utils/config.html> and locate the section `httpd`.

-With a double click on the current port
-(default: `5984`), make it editable and change it to `80`.
-The couch will very probably be be immidiately unavailable.
-Check `http://127.0.0.1:80` or the console for errors.
+Doubleclick the current value of the `bind_address` option (default `127.0.0.1`), change it to `127.0.1.1` (conforming to the default `x=1`) and click the green checkmark to confirm.
+The couch will very probably be immidiately unavailable; if all went well however, futon's configuration site should be available at <http://127.0.1.1:5984/_utils/config.html>.
+Go there again, and under `httpd`, locate `port`, change it to `80` and click the green checkmark to confirm.
+Again, futon should immediately be unresponsive and now be available at <http://127.0.1.1/> (leaving out the default port 80).
+It is very likely, however, that couch exited and you need to start it again as sudo, as we are trying to bind to a restricted port (< 1024).
+So run

+    `sudo couchdb`
+and couchdb should tell you to relax and that it is listening on <http://127.0.1.1:80>.

-* __Changing couchdb's `local.ini`
+* __Changing couchdb's `local.ini`__
 Open `/etc/couchdb/local.ini` in your editor.
-Change
+Under the section `httpd`, change `port` and `bind_address` to `80` and `127.0.1.1` respectively.
+Start couchdb from the command line (via `sudo`);
+it should report running on <http://127.0.1.1>.

 ##Running